Mental Health Facilities Hamilton County, TN

 Tthi Counseling Center Chattanooga

 Tthi Counseling Center Chattanooga is a mental health treatment center in Hamilton County, TN, located at 1024 East Martin Luther King Boulevard, 37403 zip code area.
 Tthi Counseling Center Chattanooga provides outpatient treatment and telemedicine/telehealth.
-Tthi Counseling Center Chattanooga offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and psychotropic medication to adults, children / adolescents and young adults.
-Additional services at Tthi Counseling Center Chattanooga consist of family psychoeducation and illness management and recovery.
+Tthi Counseling Center Chattanooga offers couples/family therapy, integrated dual diagnosis disorder treatment and trauma therapy to children / adolescents, young adults and seniors 65 or older.
+Additional services at Tthi Counseling Center Chattanooga consist of illness management and recovery and family psychoeducation.

 Learn More